makrai/notes/wang19-glue-multitask-benchmark.md

     entailment
   * online platform for model evaluation, comparison, and analysis.
 GLUE does
-  * no constraints on model architecture beyond the ability to process single-sentence and sentence-pair inputs and to make corresponding preds.
+  * no constraints on model architecture beyond the ability to process single-sentence and sentence-pair inputs and to make corresponding preds
   * For some/other GLUE tasks, training data plentiful/limited/genre mismatch
   * => favors models that can learn to represent linguistic knowledge in a way that facilitates sample-efficient learning and effective knowledge-transfer
   * None of the datasets in GLUE were created from scratch for the benchmark;
     * they have been implicitly agreed upon by the NLP community as challenging
   * Four of the datasets feature privately-held test data, which will be used
 * analysis examples for probing trained models, hand-crafted
   * To understand the types of knowledge learned by models and to encourage linguistic-meaningful solution strategies, GLUE also includes a set of
   * designed to highlight common challenges,